 Hide & Seek With The Dogs

-An exciting aspect of squirrel hunting could be using our fiercely loyal four-legged dogs, more specifically called the “treeing dogs” (howling under a tree pointing at the Squirrel on top).
+An exciting aspect of squirrel hunting could be using our fiercely loyal four-legged friends, the dogs, more specifically known as the “treeing dogs” (howling under a tree pointing at the squirrel on top).

 While most breeds could be trained for fast-tracking, scenting, and signaling, some canines are innately built to perform the task.
 Dogs that are bark pointers (bark at the presence of the hunted prey) with high-performing stamina can also be good partners for the young who are just setting out for the chase.

 Supreme breeds like Terriers have strong instincts to hunt, pacing along trails, determining what areas to forage.
-Other squirrel hunting breeds are Mountain cur, Treeing Walker Coonhound, Fiestas.
+Other squirrel hunting breeds are Mountain cur, Treeing Walker Coon hound, and Fiestas.
 Most of the time, these breeds can participate in the hunt for bigger animals.

-As any hunter would vouch, squirrel hunting at its sound could seem like a juvenile pursuit, but it engages one to develop the right strategy and tactics to be successful and handle oneself on the field.
+As any hunter would vouch, squirrel hunting may sound like a juvenile pursuit, but it engages one to develop the right strategy and tactics to be successful and handle oneself on the field.

 While most attention is on the big games, squirrel hunting has its share of recognition in being an effective off-season sport, an excellent warm-up for the big game season, and more importantly, a nice piece of meat to carry back home to relish!